Reminerva/learntrad-api/README.md

 Other business-related data such as customer profiles, top-ups, and trades are stored in PostgreSQL.

 ### Live Integration and Secure Access
 The application integrates with the Twelve Data API to provide real-time market prices.
-Customers can access this data securely using access tokens, based on their authorization level.
+Customers have the ability to access this data securely using access tokens, based on their authorization level.

 ### Customer Experience and Profile Management
 Users can register, create and update their customer profiles, and retrieve their personal data securely.
 Admins have full access to view all customer information.

 ### Trading Simulation
-Customers can:
+Customers are able to:
 * Execute market orders and place pending orders (buy stop, buy limit, sell stop, sell limit)
 * Modify existing trades and retrieve their own trade data
 * All trades are processed and analyzed by the trade-processor-service to determine their status (running, profit, or loss)

 ### Top-Up System
-Customers can top up their balance, receive dummy payment confirmations, and view their own top-up data.
+Users may top up their balance, receive dummy payment confirmations, and view their own top-up data.
 Admins have access to all top-up records across the platform.

 ### Quiz Generation with Anonymized Market Data